Leire transmits calm. Not only in his photographs, but also when he speaks.

 Beauty is subjective.
 I think I am very lucky because I am constantly looking for the beautiful.
 Not only in photography but also in everyday life.

-I try to find the special of each day.
-Because I liked the clouds that day or because I was lucky enough to see that sunset or because I have been with someone and I have had a delicious coffee.
-The beautiful does not necessarily have to be something, but they can be everyday moments of the day to day.
+I try to find what is special about each day.
+Because I have liked the clouds of that day or because I have been lucky enough to see that sunset or because I have been with someone and I have had a delicious coffee.
+Beauty does not necessarily have to be something, but can be everyday moments of everyday life.

 Photographing nature leads you to seek the beauty of landscapes.
 I'm looking all the time.